Sir Charles Knowles, 1st Baronet: West Indies

 Vernon next appointed Knowles to cruise off Cartagena, watching the Spanish forces and interdicting any enemy supply ships.
 Knowles was assigned to the fireship and ordered to examine the approaches to the port of Chagres.
 Having completed the mission and formulated a plan of attack, Knowles was given command of the bomb vessels, fireships and other small boats, and duly bombarded the fortress of San Lorenzo, at the mouth of the Chagres River.
 The town and castle surrendered on 24 March 1740, and Knowles was appointed Governor of the castle.
 Vernon ordered the removal of the goods gathered at the port for shipping to Spain, and the sinking of several privateer vessels.
 Knowles was given the task of demolishing the castle, which he achieved by detonating several mines under the bastions, and burning the apartments.
 Having completed the task, Vernon's fleet withdrew at the end of March, returning to Port Royal by way of Portobelo.

 Vernon and the Battle of Cartagena de Indias

-Knowles in armour, one hand gestures to fortifications and a burning ship.